Richard Drauz: World War II

-In the final months of the war, Drauz became increasingly desperate and violent in trying to follow Hitler's most absurd commands.
-As a result of the Nero Decree in March 1945, Drauz sought to turn what remained of the ruined city into scorched earth, for example giving orders to blow up the Neckarsulm Vehicle Factory.
-His goal was largely resisted by the population because defeat was obvious, however it partly succeeded through his orders to withdraw any remaining fire brigades.
-He ordered every district village be turned into a bastion and fight to the last on penalty of death.
+In the final months of the war, Drauz became increasingly desperate and violent in trying to follow Hitler's commands.
+As a result of the Nero Decree in March 1945, Drauz sought to turn what remained of the ruined city into scorched earth, for example, giving orders to blow up the Neckarsulm Vehicle Factory.
+His goal was largely resisted by the population because defeat was obvious.
+However, it partly succeeded through his orders to withdraw any remaining fire brigades.
+He ordered every district village to be turned into a bastion and to fight to the last on penalty of death.
 On 3 April 1945, as Allied ground forces approached, Drauz had Ortsgruppenleiter Karl Taubenberger shot because he failed to prevent residents from removing a tank barricade.
-He left Taubenberger's corpse on display on the main road.
-A sign with the inscription "I am a national traitor" was hung around his neck.
+He left Taubenberger's corpse on display on the main road with a sign around his neck that read, "I am a national traitor".

 The final Battle of Heilbronn began on 4 April 1945.
-By 6 April, recognizing the city center could not be held but refusing to accept defeat, Drauz disbanded his District Office, burned records and the Party Flag, then fled in two cars with a large escort.
-On reaching Schweinsbergstraße, the entourage saw white flags flying from five or six homes, including that of City Council member Karl Kübler.
+By 6 April, recognizing that the city center could not be held but refusing to accept defeat, Drauz disbanded his District Office, burned records and the Party Flag, and fled in two cars with a large escort.
+Upon reaching Schweinsbergstraße, the entourage saw white flags flying from five or six homes, including that of City Council member Karl Kübler.
 The inhabitants had been advised to raise the flags by retreating Wehrmacht troops, who had described the superior strength of approaching American forces.
-Drauz stopped the car and ordered "get out, shoot, shoot everything!"
+Drauz stopped the car and ordered, "get out, shoot, shoot everything!"
 Three companions indiscriminately shot at anyone who showed up at a window or opened a door.
-Kübler's wife Anna, standing protectively in front of her husband, was murdered as well as Kübler himself, the 72-year-old pastor Gustav Beyer and 46-year-old Elsa Drebinger.
+Kübler's wife Anna, standing protectively in front of her husband, was murdered, as well as Kübler himself, the 72-year-old pastor Gustav Beyer, and 46-year-old Elsa Drebinger.
 Heilbronn Dairy director Karl Weber, who barely escaped the hail of bullets, later reported that Kübler had been given authority by mayor Heinrich Gültig to surrender the city without a fight, but Drauz "was too powerful and would not allow surrender."

-Drauz's actions directly left a total of 14 civilians dead, and his orders to fanatical paramilitary units to fight to the end culminated in another week of bitter hand-to-hand fighting, needlessly costing hundreds more lives and further destroying what was left of the city.
+Drauz's actions directly resulted in the deaths of 14 civilians, and his orders to fanatical paramilitary units to fight to the end culminated in another week of bitter hand-to-hand fighting, needlessly costing hundreds more lives and further destroying what was left of the city.
 Unlike Stuttgart, whose mayor Karl Strölin had quietly negotiated his city's surrender, Heilbronn was not spared this final agony because of Drauz.